 Our researchers have published in leading journals and conferences, including International Organization, NeurIPS, and Science.
 We have published op-eds in venues such as The Washington Post, War on the Rocks, and Lawfare.
 Our work has also been covered by publications such as The New York Times, MIT Technology Review, and the BBC.

-The Centre for the Governance of AI (GovAI) was founded in 2018 by Allan Dafoe, then an Associate Professor in the International Politics of AI at the University of Oxford.
+The Centre for the Governance of AI (GovAI) was founded in 2018, with Allan Dafoe - then an Associate Professor in the International Politics of AI at the University of Oxford - as its Founding Director.
 GovAI was initially a part of Oxford’s Future of Humanity Institute, before becoming an independent non-profit in 2021.
 GovAI succeeded two earlier AI governance research groups: the Oxford-based Governance of AI Program (founded in 2017) and the Yale-based Global Politics of AI Research Group (founded in 2016).